navh/robo/content/workshops/3D Printing.md

 To design and build/print a thingamajig for the Robo Club

+The parts that have been made so far are stored in [this folder](https://drive.google.com/drive/folders/1p3KEBeuUeoSDM_l_yLE4DOLT9fUCriH5)

 ## What?

 The workshop will be based around engineering design of a part (to be determined).